maidsafe-archive/safe-build-infrastructure/README.md

 #### Creating the Infrastructure

 We can now bring up the infrastructure by running `make env-jenkins-prod-aws`.
-You will be prompted to supply your AWS keys and the vault password, which will be copied to the Bastion host for convenience.

 After the infrastructure is created with Terraform, the Bastion host will be provisioned with Ansible.
 Before that 2nd step occurs, there's a sleep for 2 minutes to allow a yum update to complete (this is initiated with a user data script when the instance launches).
 When this target finishes we then need to SSH into the Bastion host and provision the created infrastructure.
 For convenience, the SSH command to access the Bastion will be printed to the console.